Book Book Your Stay

 1. Cascade Falls Trail

-Cascade Falls is the quick classic.
+If a guest wants the biggest payoff without turning the day into a project, we start with Cascade Falls.
 The Forest Service trail guide calls it a 1.1 mile round-trip out-and-back with benches, viewing platforms, and views toward Zion National Park and the Pink Cliffs.
-The payoff is a waterfall pouring out of the side of the cliff, fed by water that leaves Navajo Lake and reappears at the falls after moving through underground lava tubes.
+The waterfall comes out of the side of the cliff, fed by water that leaves Navajo Lake and reappears after moving through underground lava tubes.

-It is short enough for a first afternoon on the mountain, but it still feels like a real destination.
-Our Cascade Falls guide helps if you want the Duck Creek version of how to pair it with your day.
+It fits well into an arrival day or a slower morning.
+Our Cascade Falls guide helps if you want the Duck Creek version of how to shape your day around it.

 More info: Forest Service trail guide